 It’s not like my three-year-old twins don’t do this for me every day anyway, but please Marie.
 Ain’t nobody got time for that.

 This is actually a really good idea, and it’s something I need to do a better job of.
 Once a week is good enough for my needs.
 I’m trying to get into a better habit of cleaning out my purse once a week – on Sunday evening before I start a new week.
+This is also a great time to audit new paperwork that came in during the week: mail, school papers, receipts, etc.

 What if you Can’t Tidy all at Once?